 MA Statistics students who have demonstrated exceptional academic potential and who plan to apply for a PhD program may submit applications to take selected PhD-level courses offered by the department.
 Applications will be reviewed by the Director of the MA program, Professor Demissie Alemayehu, and faculty instructors of the PhD-level courses.
 Space will be limited, with a cap decided by the faculty instructors of the PhD-level courses.

-1. PhD-level courses approved as electives for the MA in Statistics Program:
+1. (A) PhD-level courses approved as electives for the MA in Statistics Program:

 - STAT GR6201 – Theoretical Statistics I